alcohols page header image, students working in the lab

 Testing for aldehydes and ketones

 Oxidising alcohols with acidified potassium dichromate will enable you to distinguish between tertiary alcohols and primary/secondary alcohols.
 However it cannot distinguish between primary and secondary alcohols, as both of these react with the acidified dichromate.
-However it is possible to test the products of the oxidation of primary and secondary alcohols which will enable us to differeniate between them.
+However it is possible to test the products of the oxidation of primary and secondary alcohols which will enable us to differentiate between them.

 Aldehydes are readily oxidised to carboxylic acids but ketones, the oxidation product of secondary alcohols are not readily oxidised, unless powerful oxidising agents are used.
-So by using mild oxidising agents such as Tollens' reagent or Fehling's solution it is possible to differientiate between aldehydes and ketones and hence primary alcohols from secondary alcohols.
+So by using mild oxidising agents such as Tollens' reagent or Fehling's solution it is possible to differentiate between aldehydes and ketones and hence primary alcohols from secondary alcohols.

 Fehling's and Tollens' solutions